 Since that awakening the author has used this method several times.
-The way it worked the last time he used it was … he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
+The way it worked the last time he used it: he felt a warm spot in the palm of his hand while it was held an inch or two above an easily visible track.
 He was then able to find the next several tracks in the series by slowly moving his hand above the soil and paying attention to his body for the same sensation.
-These next tracks were only faint flattenings, slight scuffs, a tiny pebble nudged out of its bed, a damaged spot on a leaf, or faint depressions.
-Verification came when a nice fresh track left by the same animal was found.
+These next tracks were only faint flattened areas, slight scuffs, a tiny pebble nudged out of its bed, a damaged spot on a leaf, or faint depressions.
+Verification came with an obvious and fresh track left by the same animal.

 How to … the basic version: